Why Lexington Homeowners Turn To Action Pest Control For Protection Against Wasps

 Once wasps have already built a nest on the side of your house, or anywhere near your house or yard, there isn’t much you can do on your own.
 Any attempts to get rid of a wasp nest without the proper experience, knowledge, and tools can lead to several painful stings.
 If members of a nest feel attacked they will defend it, and the number of bites can be dangerous.
 By attempting to get rid of a nest, whether by burning it or trying to move it, you are putting yourself and your family in danger, since angry wasps will become even more aggressive.

 Instead of risking this danger you should call Action Pest Control.
 We have the tools to safely eliminate wasps and other stinging insects.
 We can identify the exact species of stinging insect, since it can be hard to know the difference between wasps, hornets, and yellow jackets.
 At Action Pest Control, we take a holistic approach to pest control that will not only eliminate stinging insects but also help you to eliminate attractants that may be bringing these insects onto your property.
-Don’t hesitate to call for safe and effective inspection and treatment.
+Don’t hesitate to call to get started on stinging insect control in Lexington.